-Satellite link budget objective

-The first step in designing a satellite network is performance of a satellite link budget analysis.
+Satellite link budget objective The first step in designing a satellite network is performance of a satellite link budget analysis.
 The link budget will determine what size of antenna to use, SSPA or TWTA PA power requirements, link availability and bit error rate, and in general, the overall customer satisfaction with your work.

-A satellite link budget is a listing of all the gains and losses that will affect the signal as it travels from the spacecraft to the ground station.
+Components of a Link Budget 1/2 A satellite link budget is a listing of all the gains and losses that will affect the signal as it travels from the spacecraft to the ground station.
 There will be a similar list of gains and losses for the link from the ground station to the satellite.
 Link budgets are used by the system engineers to determine the specifications necessary to obtain the desired level of system performance.
 After the system has been built, the link budget is invaluable to the maintenance personnel for isolating the cause of degraded system performance.

+Components of a Link Budget 2/2 It's important to understand when specific variables need to be included and when they can be ignored.
+In this tutorial we will discuss the most common variables and provide guidelines to help determine when they can be ignored.
 None of the components of a link is fixed, but instead will have some variation.
 The link budget must account for this.
 Typically the variables will be listed with a maximum and minimum value or with a nominal value plus a tolerance.
 The design engineer will allocate signal power to each variable so that the variations don't result in unacceptable signal fade.
 It is usually too expensive to build a system that will work with the worst case scenario for all variables, so it is the engineer's job to find an acceptable balance between cost and link availability.
 The maintenance engineer must also be aware of the variations so that he can properly differentiate between expected link degradation and a link failure.